archatelain/code-for-eco-532/poly.md

 #### 1.3 Scripts

+> A script is a text file in which are written series of ordered commands to the command line.

 In most projects, you will likely ask many things to the computer (e.g. format the data, compute things, output the results, etc.), which will result into multiple commands. **Scripts** help you keep track of the commands sent to the computer through the command line.
-A script is a text file in which are written series of ordered commands to the command line.

 In Stata, scripts are called "do-files".
 At the top on the left of the interface, click on "New Do-File Editor" and write the following chunk of code: